BlackyDrum/chromadb-cpp/README.md

 - **baseUrl**: (Optional) The base URL of the API server.
 Defaults to "api.openai.com" or "api.jina.ai".
 - **path**: (Optional) The path of the endpoint for generating embeddings.
 Defaults to "/v1/embeddings".

+> Note: You can get started immediately by obtaining a free Jina API Key [here](https://jina.ai/embeddings/#apiform)

 ### Get Embeddings from a Collection
 To retrieve embeddings from an existing collection in ChromaDB, use the `GetEmbeddings` method.
 This method allows you to specify the collection, optional IDs of the embeddings, and optional filters and fields to include in the result.